-The final end of year examination contributes 50% of the total assessment.
-The other 50% consists of school based tasks and may include one or more of the following: a case study, structured questions, a test, an essay, a report in written format, a report in multimedia format, a folio of exercises.
+The end of year examination contributes 50% of the total assessment.
+The other 50% consists of school-based tasks including one or more of the following: a case study, structured questions, a test, an essay, a report in written format, a report in multimedia format, a folio of exercises.